Understand your company's position and learn more about the options available

 During the call HMRC will also assess:

-Entering into a TTP arrangement does not reduce the total amount of tax owed, it simply allows for the balance to be cleared in a series of more affordable instalments.
+Entering into a Time To Pay arrangement does not reduce the total amount of tax owed, it simply allows for the balance to be cleared in a series of more affordable instalments.
 Here are a few of the key principles and guidelines of a HMRC Time To Pay Arrangement:

 Customers MUST make a reasonable proposal in terms of what they can afford over a specific time period